 - Featured Ad Placement

 Probably the most widespread form of marketplace approaches in which a commission is charged on each successful transaction.
-The platform operator then imposes either a fixed or variable fee on the product transacted.
+The platform operator then imposes either a fixed or variable fee on the product or service being transacted.

-The operator of the platform normally handles the payment and logistics aspects of it while sellers focus on offering the most in demand products.
+The operator of the platform normally handles the payment and logistics aspects of it while sellers focus on providing high-quality products or services.
 A key aspect of this model is that anyone (both buyers and sellers) can join the platform for free.
 The marketplace operator then benefits from all the value creation occurring on the platform.

 Examples include companies such as Amazon, eBay, Etsy, or Airbnb.
 All of these companies charge a commission per transaction and have sellers offering various products on their platform.

 In the subscription revenue model, either or both buyers and sellers are charged a reoccurring fee to access the marketplace.
 The selling point for customers is that they gain access to a great experience or can simply save money.
-Sellers, on the other hand, can acquire customers with a greater likelihood to spend money.
+Sellers, on the other hand, can acquire customers that are likelier to spend money.

 One example of a successful marketplace is LinkedIn’s B2B solutions.
 Here, recruiting companies pay a monthly fee to be able to access the platform and get in contact with potential employees.
 Conversely, customers (in that case employees) can also gain access to LinkedIn’s premium subscription.
 It allows them to directly get in contact with others or access its learning platform for free.

 Within the freemium model, the marketplace can be used free of charge for both buyers and sellers.
-Monetization occurs by offering additional features, premium subscriptions or cross-sell into other services.
+Monetization occurs by offering additional features, premium subscriptions, or by cross-selling other services.

 A great example is stock photo provider Unsplash.
 Photos are offered by the sellers while users can access a subset of them for free.
 If they want to have complete access to all available stock images, they pay a monthly subscription fee or compensate the photographer directly.